awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 ## Troubleshooting PostgreSQL permissions errors<a name="aurora-export-snapshot.postgres-permissions"></a>

 When exporting PostgreSQL databases to Amazon S3, you might see a `PERMISSIONS_DO_NOT_EXIST` error stating that certain tables were skipped\.
-This is usually caused by the superuser, which you specify when creating the DB instance, not having permissions to access those tables\.
+This error usually occurs when the superuser, which you specified when creating the DB instance, doesn't have permissions to access those tables\.

 To fix this error, run the following command: